NAV on 2021/07/23

 No website listed.

-Counterpoint SCI* Global Equity FF
+Counterpoint SCI* Global Equity FF - Dec 19

 The Fund has maintained above-average liquidity, since mid-year 2017.
-As a consequence, cash drag has been a perennial feature of our return profile, in a market that has mostly advanced and been less suited to our premature positioning.
-Cash drag was particularly acute in Q3, as the US equity market led the market higher.
+As a consequence, cash drag has been a perennial feature of our return profile and the fourth quarter was no exception.

 The portfolio will apart from assets in liquid form, invest solely in the participatory interests of the Counterpoint Global Equity Fund established under the Sanlam Global Funds PLC scheme.
 This portfolio invests in participatory interests of underlying portfolios that provide exposure to investments across a broad range of asset classes, currencies and market sectors, operated in territories with a regulatory environment which is to the satisfaction of the Manager and Trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa.